English cricket team in India in 2005–06: 3rd Test

 Sehwag had been suffering from a back injury and was forced to bat at no 7.
 He was unable to cope with conditions and was dismissed for a duck by James Anderson.
-The next dismissal, that of Mahendra Singh Dhoni, was nothing short of bizarre.
+The next dismissal, that of Mahendra Singh Dhoni, was bizarre.
 Dhoni skied a ball off Udal, only for Monty Panesar to miss the chance as it landed around 10 feet from where he was, despite having ample time to position himself to take it.
 Unbelievably, Dhoni attempted a similar shot two balls later, and Panesar this time successfully held the chance.
 Some television commentators were actually confused by events believing the second shot by Dhoni to have been a replay of the original incident.
-Dhoni left the field to a chorus of boos by the crowd, stunned by England’s strikes.
+Dhoni left the field to a chorus of boos by the crowd, stunned by England's strikes.
 At this point, the score was 92/7.

 Harbhajan Singh was dismissed next, attempting to slog sweep Udal for six, and Yuvraj Singh edged Flintoff into the slips.
 With the score on 99/9, the last man Munaf Patel managed a single to bring up the India 100, but he too then fell attempting to slog Udal out of the park.
 India were bowled out for 100, and had lost 7 wickets in 16 overs, for the addition of 25 runs.
 England won the match by 212 runs, and had levelled the series.

 England regarded the victory to be as great as reclaiming the Ashes, with winning in India always perceived to be a difficult task.
 It was considered even more incredible, given the loss of key players due to injuries prior to and during the series.
-India, on the other hand, came under extreme criticism for the loss and questions were asked of Dravid’s decision to field first, as well as the batsmen’s technique and application during the second innings when they collapsed from 75/3 to 100 all out.
+India, on the other hand, came under extreme criticism for the loss and questions were asked of Dravid's decision to field first, as well as the batsmen's technique and application during the second innings when they collapsed from 75/3 to 100 all out.

 Overall, the test series had been competitive and demonstrated many opportunities of emerging talent on both sides which would hopefully benefit these two sides, as well as world cricket in general in the coming years.